opnfv/availability/docs/development/overview/OPNFV_HA_Guest_APIs-Overview_HLD.rst

    Application JSON Message Layer:

-        - the Base Layer provides the ability to multiplex different groups of message types on top of a single ‘virtio serial device’ e.g.
+        - the Base Layer provides the ability to multiplex different groups of message types on top of a single ‘virtio serial device�? e.g.

            + heartbeating and healthchecks,